wesselvdv/pgbouncer/doc/usage.md

 Internal command - shows list of file descriptors in use with internal state attached to them.

-When the connected user has the user name "pgbouncer", connects through the Unix socket and has same the UID as the running process, the actual FDs are passed over the connection.
+When the connected user has the user name "pg_ddm", connects through the Unix socket and has same the UID as the running process, the actual FDs are passed over the connection.
 This mechanism is used to do an online restart.
 Note: This does not work on Windows.

-This command also blocks the internal event loop, so it should not be used while PgBouncer is in use.
+This command also blocks the internal event loop, so it should not be used while pg_ddm is in use.

 fd
 :   File descriptor numeric value.